aragon/token-amount/README.md

 ### TokenAmount#convert(rate, decimals, options)

 Converts from a rate, returning a new `TokenAmount` instance with the desired decimals and set options.
+The conversion rate is expressed as how much of the current token is needed to get 1 unit of the ouput token.
+An example would be:
+- Input token: ANT
+- Output token: ETH
+- Amount of ANT: 10
+- Conversion rate (1 ETH = ?
+ANT): 1 ETH = 0.10 ANT
+- Converted Amount = 10 / 0.10 = 100 ETH.

 #### Parameters